Chart Color Schemes

 Northmead has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 28 such projects that are expected to impact the area.
-Notable among these are The Children's Hospital at Westmead Redevelopment, Integrated Mental Health Complex Westmead, Westmead Health and Innovation District, and Stream Northmead.
-The following list provides details of those considered most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 29 projects that are expected to impact the area.
+Notable projects include The Children's Hospital at Westmead Redevelopment, Westmead Health and Innovation District, Integrated Mental Health Complex Westmead, and Stream Northmead.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.